qcubed/qcubed/INSTALL.md

 Now, depending on your server configuration, ISP, webhost, etc., you may not necessarily have access to the php.ini file on the server.
-SOME web servers (e.g. Apache) will allow you to make folder-level or virtualhost directives to the php.ini file.
-See the PHP documentation for more information.
+SOME web servers (e.g. Apache) will allow you to make folder-level or virtualhost directives to the php.ini file - however those capabilities are not availed to the user by all hosts.
+See the PHP documentation for more information about this and contact your hosting service provider to learn about the possibilities.

-ALTERNATIVELY, if you like the idea of being able to simply have "require('prepend.inc.php')" with no relative path inforamtion at the top of your pages, but if you are unable for whatever reason to set the include_path, then you could use one of the following "set_include_path" lines at the top of each web-accessed *.php file/script in your web application.
+ALTERNATIVELY, if you like the idea of being able to simply have ```require('prepend.inc.php')``` (or ```require 'qcubed.inc.php'``` ) with no relative path inforamtion at the top of your pages, but if you are unable for whatever reason to set the include_path, then you could use one of the following "set_include_path" lines at the top of each web-accessed *.php file/script in your web application.

 IMPORTANT NOTE: Because the Code Generator can also generate some of your web-accessed *.php files, you will need to ALSO update the codegen template files